DanielZucha/DanielZucha/README.md

-## Hi! 👋
+## Hello! 👋

 I am Daniel Zucha.

-A curious individual seeking to better understand the world around me through the lense of data analysis. 🔍🧑‍💻
+🔍 A curious individual seeking to better understand the world around me through the lense of data analysis.

-I am a Ph.D. candidate in computational biology, busy with single-cell and spatial transcriptomics to decipher brain diseases in the [Laboratory of Gene Expression](https://github.com/LabGenExp).
+🧑‍💻 I am a Ph.D. candidate in computational biology, busy with single-cell and spatial transcriptomics to decipher brain diseases in the [Laboratory of Gene Expression](https://github.com/LabGenExp).

 Welcome to my GitHub Page!